cirosantilli/test-git-web-interface/README.md

 - par

-Code in list:
+Code in list with one indent:

 - a

         b

-# Table
+## Table

 Very picky about table format.
 There must be the right amount of pipes, 3 consecutive hyphens per column of the separator line: